 Zegart has curated many exhibits in the U.S. and abroad, and lectures on all aspects of quilt history and aesthetics.
 She has built private and corporate collections around the world and for more than 25 years she has been a member of the Appraisers Association of America.

-Successfully completed a 15-hour course and examination on the Uniform Standards of Professional Appraisal Practice (USPAP), the Congressionally-reorganized set of appraisal standards promulgated by The Appraisal Foundation: completed on May 18th, 2010, effective through May 18th, 2015.
+Successfully completed a 7-hour course on the Uniform Standards of Professional Appraisal Practice (USPAP), the Congressionally-reorganized set of appraisal standards promulgated by The Appraisal Foundation: completed on October 11, 2013, effective through October 11, 2015.

 Do you have a fine quilt that you are thinking about selling?
 Contact Shelly to discuss how she can help.

 Shelly produced this the landmark nine-part documentary series that offers a fresh, relevant exploration of quilts.
 Find out more...

 New Selection of Historic Gee's Bend quilts!
 Visit our Gee's Bend Quilt Collection again - more striking quilts have been added, including the quilts made by Leola Pettway, Pearl Washington, Gracie Scott, Lucy Pettway, Mary Maxion, Emestine Warren, and Mozell Benson.
 More...

 Through the Flower Gifts the International Honor Quilt to the University of Louisville's Hite Art Institute

 Through the Flower is happy to announce it has gifted the International Honor Quilt to the University of Louisville and its Hite Art Institute.
 In its new home, the Honor Quilt will be used for educational purposes and be permanently available for active research and study, furthering Judy Chicago's and Through the Flower's goals of teaching through art.